Gothic Literature: history, themes, and essential books

 A brief history of Gothic literature

 Gothic literature is usually traced to Horace Walpole’s The Castle of Otranto (1764), which established the genre’s early architecture: ruined spaces, supernatural intrusion, heightened emotion, and secrets buried in family history.
-Walpole’s central anxiety — that the past isn’t finished with us — set the template for everything that followed.
+Walpole’s central anxiety, that the past isn’t finished with us, set the template for everything that followed.

 By the nineteenth century, writers like Mary Shelley, Edgar Allan Poe, and the Brontë sisters had moved the form inward.
 External horror became symbolic and psychological.
 Shelley’s Frankenstein asked what it meant to be responsible for what you create.
 Poe refined the Gothic atmosphere into something airless and claustrophobic.
-The Brontës gave the genre its emotional extremity, for example, the moors as a mood, the house as a psychology.
+The Brontës gave the genre its emotional extremity: the moors as a mood, the house as a psychology.

 The late nineteenth century produced Gothic’s most enduring archetypes.
 Dracula, The Picture of Dorian Gray, and The Turn of the Screw all appeared within a decade of one another, each exploring modernity’s anxieties through Gothic form: invasion, corruption, and the unreliable mind.